sheikhmashfiqrahman/JUMBE_APP/README.md

 ```bash
 heroku create <name-for-your-app>
 ```
-Place jumbleapp (japi in my case) or any name but follow the guideline.
+Place jaas as your app name (japi in my case) or any name but follow the guideline.
 The guide will be shown in the promt

 - Push the container: